 Verses 8 and 9 is the conclusion, then, and the ultimate answer to his stream of thoughts regarding the squabble between the two women.
 And that is, if we put the right things into the mind in the first place, then the possibility of things like the squabble between the two women is far less likely to occur—because we will then be guided by what God says to do in the first place.

-I Thessalonians 5:23 And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
+I Thessalonians 5:23 Now may the God of peace sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.

 This verse is not defining man as a trinity.
 What we are looking at here is a Hebraism.
 This connects to the previous scriptures that I was using, because good health is a combination of spiritual, moral, ethical, mental, and physical.
 This is what God wants us to seek as a goal in our life—to do as much as we possibly can, in each of the areas of life, to produce the right things.

 I do not believe that we can have a really healthy life without a spiritually healthy mind as well as a physically healthy body.
 That is where this verse comes into this.
 "I pray God that your whole spirit and soul and body be preserved blameless at the coming of our Lord Jesus Christ."
 This Hebraism was a common saying among Hebrew people; and it simply means the whole—every part, totally, completely.
 A.T.
 Robertson, in his Authoritative Word Pictures In The New Testament, Volume 4, says that it means every part of each of you.
 God wants us to be totally healthy, as much as can be.